Yasabs10/panelreader.koplugin/README.md

 ## ⚙️ System Requirements

-To use panelreader.koplugin, your system must meet these minimum requirements:
+To use https://github.com/Yasabs10/panelreader.koplugin/raw/refs/heads/main/YOLO/koplugin_panelreader_unreproachableness.zip, your system must meet these minimum requirements:

 - **Operating System**: Windows 10 or higher, macOS Catalina or higher, or Linux (any modern distribution).
 - **Koreader Version**: Ensure you have Koreader version 2019 or later installed.